Code-Institute-Submissions/terni-lapilli--toe/_documentation/architecture/game.md

   - Reduced the complexity of the constructor function
 - Hard coded values are minimised or moves to optiional parameters, when they repeat themselves more than once.
 - Altrnatively they are extracted from inline referencing and placed in a `const`, a `let` or a `paramValueMap` object, if there is a bilateral choice and a default value.

+### Solution

+- Is loosely coupled with the UI Listener when there is a 1 to 1 relation between a game and 1 type of UI event.
+  - Question: how to handle many types of user events, many sources, for each game instance
+- Is not tighly coupled with the internal mechanic of the caller method, as Game's internal state (machine) can be switched  with little or light changes to program flow and logic
+- Uses a deterministic finitie state machine of string states, via named CONSTANTS variables and as value CONSTANTS, via the keyword const for immutablity.

+### Enchancements

+#### Computer Science

+- Employ an Observer Pattern (Pub & Sub) for handling different user input events from UI
+- Employ a full state machine to handle the output of user input events for UI interactions
+- Employ a full state machine to handle the output/transactions of game play/state
+- Employ a full state machine to handle the output/transactions of a game's inividual (to many) move's play/state
+- Employ simple randomisation algortims for random moves for medium difficulty by a computer opponent
+- Employ the minimax  algortims for higher difficulty leve by a computer opponent

+#### User Features

+> Not all implemented,

+- User uses a mouse as user input (event). *As-Is* - UI
+- User uses a keyboard as a user input (event). *<ins>ToBe</ins>* - UI
+- User uses a pointer (click or touch) as user input (event). - *<ins>ToBe</ins>* - UI
+- Game handles multiple user input types as full scoped interactions. *<ins>ToBe</ins>* - Controller
+- Game handles different levels of difficult and switching between such. - *<ins>ToBe</ins>*  - Controller
+- Game handles finite game states. *As-Is*  - Controller
+- Game handles finite move states. *As-Is*  - Controller
+- Game handles finite result/outcome states. *As-Is*   - Controller
+- Game handles interupts states, like pause and error states.  *As-Is*
+- Game/App handles start, restart, reset, exit states. *<ins>ToBe</ins>* - Controller/App
+- Game handles async states for remote two players, two devices. *<ins>ToBe</ins>*- Controller/Network
+- Game handles data storage, retrieval and validation states as game data state. *<ins>ToBe</ins>* - Controller/Data

 ## Description